Publications

 Exciting Prospects for Dark Matter at Large-Volume Neutrino Detectors

 Bhaskar Dutta, Wei-Chih Huang, Doojin Kim, Jayden L. Newstead, Jong-Chul Park, Iman Shaukat Ali.
-In Review

 Abstract